Getting a Mortgage

 Payday loan and short-term credit companies are flexible about borrower’s credit histories.

 The pay-out of your loan is normally within an hour of approval, direct to your account.
-In most cases, your funder does not need to see any documentation.
+In some cases, your funder does not need to see any documentation.

 Yet, Sometimes they do and may need to ask extra questions that weren’t on your application form.